jonathandion/web-dev.nvim/README.md

 ```

-> Small Neovim configuration written in Lua that is specifically designed for web development.

 * Small: ~300 lines of code.
 * Simple: one single file, easy to read and understand.
 * Flexible: customize it to your specific needs and preferences.